3 Must-Have Tips for Eating Out With Baby

 - Scrambled eggs

 Your baby may even be able to share some of your meal, depending on what you order.
-Look for a healthy option; keep it as simple as you can for baby, and separate his share before adding anything extra, like ketchup, hot sauce, salt, syrup, etc.
+Look for a healthy option; keep it as simple as you can for your baby, and separate their share before adding anything extra, such as ketchup, hot sauce, salt, syrup, etc.